ditto-examples/retail-demo-zava-dyi-dataset/README.md

 # Zava DIY Retail - MongoDB + Ditto Conversion

-This project converts the Microsoft Zava DIY Retail demo from PostgreSQL to MongoDB + Ditto, enabling offline-first mobile and edge applications with real-time bidirectional sync.
+This project is inspired by the Microsoft Zava DIY Retail demo.
+It implements a retail dataset using MongoDB + Ditto, enabling offline-first mobile and edge applications with real-time bidirectional sync.

 ---